Maria-Wiatr/Report_AWSD/README.md

 <details>
 <summary><strong>Reference 2 – Pipeline Activities and Functions</strong></summary>

+This reference lists the activities and functions used in each pipeline, including their type, purpose, and execution order.

 | Execution phase | Activity type | Activity name (pattern) | Function | Pipeline |
 |---|---|---|---|---|
 | Ingestion | Dataflow | DF_INGEST_LH_API_AWSD | Ingests incident data from the AWSD API and stores raw records in the Lakehouse. | PL_LOAD_LH_AWSD |